 Have you ever wondered if the vaccinations your pet receives are really needed?
 Although getting your pet into the car for the drive to the veterinarian's office isn't always easy, skipping vaccin ...View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Auburn College of Veterinary Medicine, AL

-Dr. Barnes enjoys showing her Newfoundland dogs in Conformation classes, Water Rescue, Drafting, and Obedience/Rally.
+Dr. Kenney enjoys showing her Newfoundland dogs in Conformation classes, Water Rescue, Drafting, and Obedience/Rally.
 She is the immediate Past President of the Southeastern Newoundland Club and a board member of the SENC Rescue Inc (Newfoundland Rescue for the Southeast US).
-Furthermore, she is a founding board member of the North Georgia Animal Emergnecy Hospital and currently presides as President of the board.
+Furthermore, she is a founding board member of the North Georgia Animal Emergency Hospital and currently presides as President of the board.

 Dr. Kenney is a strong advocate of continuing education for veterinary medicine.
 She puts great importance on improving her own education and will put aside time to teach and share with others this passion for knowledge.
 One of her "pet peeves" is animal obesity, and many of our clients have become familiar with the threat of a "chubby chart".
 Her concern is the well-being of the pet and sometimes her passion can get the best of her.
 Apart from a busy schedule involving veterinary medicine and Newfoundland activities, she also enjoys motorcycle riding, hiking, skiing, reading and horseback-riding.